 City of Miami Beach

-Implementation of The ReefLine follows the receipt of a $5M grant in November 2022 through the Arts and Culture General Obligation Bond approved by Miami Beach voters.
-The City of Miami Beach’s strong commitment to environmental preservation and support for innovative projects like The ReefLine is a driving force behind this groundbreaking initiative.
+Implementation of REEFLINE follows the receipt of a $5M grant in November 2022 through the Arts and Culture General Obligation Bond approved by Miami Beach voters.
+The City of Miami Beach’s strong commitment to environmental preservation and support for innovative projects like REEFLINE is a driving force behind this groundbreaking initiative.